risingwavelabs/risingwave-docs-legacy/docs/sql/syntax/sql-pattern-topn.md

 title: Top N by group
 ---

-Top-N queries are queries that limit the result to a specific number of rows.
-Top N queries are helpful to display only the N top-most or the N bottom-most records from a table or view based on a condition.
+Top-N queries return only the N top-most or the N bottom-most records from a table or view based on a condition.

 In RisingWave, a Top-N query includes an `OVER` clause and a filter condition.
 In an `OVER` clause, you can include a `PARTITION BY` clause to fetch top N rows per group.